 11.2.4 Elections will take the form of nomination and subsequent seconding

-by current PILSA members of another PILSA member for a position of President, Vice President, Treasurer, Secretary or Welfare Officer.
-All PILSA members present will then indicate their preference for the candidates.
+by current PILSA members of another PILSA member for a position of President, Vice President, Treasurer, Secretary Welfare Officer, Educations officer and Publications Officer.
+All PILSA members present will then indicate their preference for the candidates through the secret ballot.

 11.2.5 The candidate with the most votes wins.

 11.2.6 In the case of a tie, there will be a repeat of this process with only the tied candidates.

+11.2.7 Where a tie cannot be resolved at the AGM, it is at the Executives discretion to decide the method of election for the position.
+This may include postponing the election to an SGM.

 11.2.7 Should a sitting member of the Executive retire from their position, or be dismissed from their position, a by-election will be held at a Special General Meeting where the above voting process will take place.